Andrewwango/open-set-resnet/README.md

         from api import open_set_inference as osi
         osi.classify_open_set(image='test-images/animal.jpg')

+The UI is no longer available [here on Streamlit]( https://andrewwango.github.io/open-set-resnet-web-app), because the API is no longer available on [Heroku](https://open-set-resnet-api.herokuapp.com/).

 ## Introduction
 A standard image classifier will assign a random image a category despite it not belonging to any specific category.
 These closed-set classifiers often do this with high confidence.
 An open-set classifier should detect images that do not belong in any of the classes.
 For example, a spaniels classifier should filter images of non-dogs and of non-spaniels; a car-model classifier should filter images of other makes or non-cars.